30 hours 'free' childcare: what parents need to know

 Is my family eligible for 30 hours funding?

 You will be eligible for the 30-hour funded childcare offer if:

-- You earn more than the equivalent of 16 hours at the national living wage or minimum wage per week: for example, £120 per week if you are 25 or older.
+- You earn more than the equivalent of 16 hours at the national living wage or minimum wage per week: for example, over the next three months you expect to earn at least £1,813.76 - the National Living Wage if you are 25 or older.

 - You earn less than £100,000 per year.